A Comparison of the Contents from the 1910 "Original" Edition through today's Fourteenth Editions

 Five editions (3rd, 4th, 6th, 7th, 11th) arrange their contents primarily by rank (Tenderfoot section, Second Class section, etc.).
 First aid information, for example, might be divided into three parts, one part appearing in the Tenderfoot section of the Handbook, one in the Second Class section, and one in the First Class section.

-Seven editions (1st, 2nd, 5th, 8th, 9th, 10th, 12th, plus the Original Edition) arrange their contents primarily by subject area, with generally no direct relationship to the advancement requirements.
+Eight editions (1st, 2nd, 5th, 8th, 9th, 10th, 12th, 13th, plus the Original Edition) arrange their contents primarily by subject area, with generally no direct relationship to the advancement requirements.
 Here, all first aid information would appear in only one place, even though it might be required for two or three ranks.

 The 11th Edition actually does a little of both, having chapters for each rank, but also including chapters for first aid and other skills.
 Here, the chapters on each rank cover many of the skills for that rank, and provide page references for the more detailed sections elsewhere in the book.

 The Most Common Subjects

 The Table Comparing the Contents of Every Edition (PDF file) lists a broad range of Scouting subjects and shows which Handbook editions they appear in.
-Relatively few subjects are common to all twelve editions, primarily:
+Relatively few subjects are common to all thirteen editions, primarily:

 Here is a list summarizing when some common subjects first appeared in the Handbook (though many of these subjects have long appeared elsewhere, such as in the Fieldbook and in merit badge pamphlets):

 Sources of Old Handbooks

 There are three main ways to find old Scout Handbooks.
 One is to frequent old/used book stores, which often have a special section for Scouting-related items.
 A second is to use one of the Scouting memorabilia dealers.
 These often advertize in the back of Scouting magazine, and some also now have websites (I found several by searching in Yahoo under the keyword "memorabilia").
 One such dealer that I have had good experience with is "The Stevensons" (www.thestevensons.com).
 And a third is of course eBay.